 But during the waiting period, your insurer will not pay anything for specific treatments or procedures.
 You will need to pay the full price for that care, right out of your pocket.
 You will not be reimbursed after the waiting period is over.
 You’re on your own.

-Insurance companies tend to organize dental procedures into three groups: Preventive, Basic and Major:
+Dental insurance companies tend to organize dental procedures into three groups: Preventive, Basic and Major:

 - Preventive dental care usually includes annual checkups, x-rays, routine cleanings and similar treatments.